BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Scotus.md

 - Some critics believe it is misleading or unhelpful to describe Scotus as a voluntarist, or even to be preoccupied with the question of whether he is a voluntarist: ‘Thanks to the serious research advanced by notable scholars, this question no longer preoccupies us
 - Scotus argues that the will is neither essentially nor necessarily rational.
 He maintains that unless we agree that the will does not necessarily follow intellect, we deny freewill.
 - He has three main arguments against eudaemonism:
-    - Psychological: facts of experience show that we sometimes fail to pursue what we believe to promote our happiness.
+    - Psychological: facts of experience show that we sometimes fail to pursue what we believe to promote our happiness:
+        - Because we can suspend our action
+        - Because we don't think about happiness all the time
     - Moral: the eudaemonist position conflicts with facts about the moral virtues and the motives of the virtuous person.
     - Metaphysical (libertarian): the eudaemonist position implies that the will is not free, because we are not free to reject happiness, or to choose contrary to what we believe to promote it.
 Though these arguments raise distinct issues, they are difficult to keep apart; in particular, Scotus’ views about rationality and freedom influence his objections to eudaemonism on psychological and moral grounds.